Avulsions a-go go!

 I knew instantly that my game was done.
 They carried me off and gave me ice and a beer.
 I knew the drill for swollen and purple ankles.
 Rest and bandages! (and more beer!)

-The next morning it still hurt like hell and the missus made me go for an xray.
+The next morning it still hurt like hell so the missus made me go for an x-ray.
 The doc told me all about avulsion fractures.

-An avulsion is where the ligament tears away a little piece of bone.
+An avulsion is where the ligament tears away a little piece of bone, like a tiny fracture.
 He said I had so many avulsions that it was hard to tell which was old and which was new.
+He stopped counting at 14.

 “Does it hurt here?”